Episode 406 of the award winning series, The 90's. This episode is called "THE AMERICAN WAY" and features the following segments:

 23:58Copy video clip URL Ronald Reagan clip.
 Reagan from 1980: “There are those who question the way we choose a president, saying the process places difficult and exhausting burdens on those seeking office.
 I have not found it so.”

 24:17Copy video clip URL “Bill Clinton” by Bill Stamets.
 At a campaign rally in New Hampshire, Bill Clinton, governor of Arkansas, says, “Running for president is a very humbling experience.
 And some days it’s hard to convince yourself that anyone deserves to be President.”
-Clinton is directed by photographers to walk toward them in a parking lot.
+Clinton is directed by photographers to walk toward them holding a bag in a parking lot.
 “Then we want you to do it on rollerblades,” one of them says.
 Clinton to a crowd on the campaign trail: “I do believe since you are the first primary in the nation, you have a heavy responsibility to make all the politicians who come to this state in both parties go beyond rhetoric and thirty second ads and tell you what they would do if they were elected president. ” Clinton plays billiards and goes bowling.
 At the bowling lane, he thinks he has just knocked all the pins down, “How can that happen?
 I hit it right down the middle.
 Didn’t you think I was going to get that one?”

 26:28Copy video clip URL “Uncle Sam Falls” by Bill Stamets.
 A humorous clip where a mannequin dressed as Uncle Sam topples over and people scramble to right him.